Darker21/Darker.Scheduler/README.md

 - Add new entity types by creating models and updating `SchedulerDbContext`.
 - Extend business logic in the Core project.
-- Add new UI pages in Blaze for additional features.
+- Add new UI pages in MudBlazor for additional features.

 ## License